Make-School-Courses/FEW-1.1-Web-Foundations/04-CSS-Box-Model/README.md

 # CSS Box Model

-Broadly speaking all Elements can be divided into two display
-systems: Inline and Block.
+Broadly speaking all Elements can be divided into two display systems: Inline and Block.
 The Box Model defines the rules the browser uses to arrange **blocks** on a page.

-## Learning Objectives/Competencies
+## Learning Objectives

 1. Differentiate Inline and Block
 1. Define the Box Model